You can go out (without going out on a limb)

 - Judicial Externships with judges, courts, and organizations that provide research, educational, and management services to judges and courts

-- Nonprofit Organization Externships with civil legal services and legal aid organizations and private nonprofit organizations
+- Nonprofit Organization Externships with civil legal services/legal aid organizations, private, nonprofit, 501(c)(3) organizations and other non-profit organizations that primarily serve low-income clients

-- Private Practice and In-house Counsel Externships with solo practitioners, law firms, and in-house law departments of for-profit entities
+- Private Practice and In-house Counsel Externships with solo practitioners, law firms, in-house law departments of corporations, and trade associations.

 - Prosecutor Externships with state and local prosecutors